haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 Next, score the mutant using command-line tool `haddock3-score`.
 This tool performs a short workflow composed of the `topoaa` and `emscoring` modules.
 Use flag `--outputpdb` to save energy-minimized model:
 <a class="prompt prompt-cmd">
-haddock3-score 4G6M_matched_S150W.pdb --outputpdb
+haddock3-score 4G6M_matched_S150W.pdb \-\-outputpdb
 </a>

 <a class="prompt prompt-question">
-Use `haddock3-score` to calculate score of the  _4G6M-matched.pdb_.
+Use _haddock3-score_ to calculate score of the 4G6M-matched.pdb.
 Do you see a difference between wild type and mutant scores?
-4G6M_matched.pdb = -147.0143 4G6M_matched_S150W.pdb  = -167.4492
 Might such single-residue mutation affect the binding affinity?
 </a>